AMDmi3/opening_hours.js/README.md

 * A facility can be in two main states for a given point in time: open (true) or closed (false).
- * But since the state can also depend on other information (e.g. weather
- * depending, call us) than just the time a third state can be expressed (Mo unknown; Th-Fr 09:00-18:00 open)
+ * But since the state can also depend on other information (e.g. weather depending, call us) than just the time, a third state can be expressed (Mo unknown; Th-Fr 09:00-18:00 open)
   <br/>
-  In that case the main state is false and unknown is true.
+  In that case the main state is false and unknown is true for Monday.

 ### Comments ###
 * Supports (additional) comments (Mo unknown "on appointment"; Th-Fr 09:00-18:00 open "female only"; Su closed "really")
   * unknown can be omitted (this will also result in unknown)
   * **EXT:** instead of "closed" "off" will also work
-  * value can also be just a double-quoted string ("on appointment")
+  * value can also be just a double-quoted string ("on appointment") which will result in unknown.

 ### Other ###